Is intelligence fixed? Of course not.

-As you’ll see, this has been proven by looking at the improvement of IQ scores over the years.
+As you’ll see, the rise in human intelligence is easily demonstrated by looking at the improvement of IQ scores over the years.

 However, there is a catch.
-Lately, IQs have been slipping again.
+Lately, IQ levels are showing signs of slipping.

-This means that not only can your intelligence change.
-There are guaranteed ways you can improve it.
+Nonetheless, the evidence shows that not only can your intelligence change.
+There are also guaranteed ways you can improve it.

 You just need to be willing to set specific learning goals and then show up to complete them.

-Because if you don’t, your intelligence can degrade.
+Because if you don’t, your intelligence will almost certainly degrade.

 So if you’ve been hoping to get smarter, stick around.